JoshuaVM95/MindUniversity_SecondChallenge_FullStackApp/README.md

 ## Docker

-You can run the project inside docker, you only need to
+You can run the project inside a docker container.
+You only need to:

-1. Run docker-compose build to create the images for the server, db and client.
+1. Run `docker-compose build client` to create the images for the server, DB, and client.
-2. Run docker-compose up to start the containers.
-These are 4 containers, server, mysql db for knex, mysql db for the v2 schemas with prisma and the client.
+2. Run `docker-compose up client` to start the container.
+These mounts the images of the server, MySQL DB for knex, and MySQL DB for the v2 schemas with Prisma and the client.

-This will start the server in localhost:3001 and the client in localhost:3000, in the docker-compose file you will find the superuser credentials
+This will start the server in `localhost:3001`, and the client in `localhost:3000`, in the docker-compose file you will find the superuser credentials.

 ## Run locally

-In order to run the project in your local machine you will need to have installed:
+To run the project on your local machine you will need to have installed:

-- yarn/npm
+- Microsoft rush globally
-- node
+- NodeJS
 - MySql

-1. Run yarn install in the root folder, after the installation yarn will run a postinstall script which will install the packages dependencies...
-TODO add lerna or rush
+1. Run `rush update` in the root folder to install the latest dependencies.
+2. Run `rush rebuild` to do a clean build of every project in the repository.
+3. Run `prisma generate` to build the types for the Prisma client.
-2. Inside the server folder add a .env file with your DB variables and secrets ie
+4. Inside the server folder add a `.env` file with your DB variables and secrets:
-   - `DATABASE_URL="mysql://<USERNAME>:<PASSWORD>@localhost:3306/<DBNAME>"` The prisma database url
+   - `DATABASE_URL="mysql://<USERNAME>:<PASSWORD>@localhost:3306/<DBNAME>"` The prisma database url.
-   - `SUPER_USER_EMAIL=<EMAIL>` This is needed to generate the superuser in the seeds
+   - `SUPER_USER_EMAIL=<EMAIL>`
-   - `SUPER_USER_PASSWORD=<PASSWORD>` Min 8 characters, 1 capital letter, 1 number, 1 simbol
+   - `SUPER_USER_PASSWORD=<PASSWORD>` Min 8 characters, 1 capital letter, 1 number, and 1 symbol.
-   - `JWT_SECRET=<KEY>` The secret key for the jwt generator
+   - `JWT_SECRET=<KEY>` The secret key for the JWT generator.
    #### The config for the knex DB
    - `DATABASE_HOST=<HOST>`
    - `DATABASE_USER=<USERNAME>`
    - `DATABASE_PASSWORD=<PASSWORD>`
    - `DATABASE_NAME=<DBNAME>`
-3. Then inside the server folder run `yarn run db` and then `yarn run prisma` This will run some migrations in your database and generate the superuser inside the users table
+5. After setting the environment variables for the server.
+Run the following commands inside the server folder, `npm run db`, and `npm run prisma`.
+This will run the migrations in your database, and generate the superuser inside the user's table.
-4. After that you can run in the root folder yarn run dev.
-This will start the server and client
+6. After that you can run in the root folder `rush dev` to start the server in `localhost:3001` and the client in `localhost:3000`.

 ## Requerimientos tecnicos